 *All itineraries are tentative and subject to changes due to weather, water levels, and unforeseen and/or uncontrollable circumstances.
 Sit back and relax, its a river trip!

-All participants will plan to arrive either in Del Rio at our rendezvous point or at the Del Rio International Airport the day before our launch date, where we will meet you and shuttle everyone to the Pandale Crossing Resort.
+All participants will plan to meet in Comstock, Texas.
 We will spend the night before our trip going over some preliminary river safety information, relaxing at camp beside the river, and getting to know the rest of our group.
 We will provide dinner on this night.

-*Riverside cabins are available for rent from the resort, if desired we can check availability for you.
+*Riverside cabins are available for rent from the resort.
 This will be an additional cost.

 Sip coffee and enjoy a hot breakfast as the sun rises on our first day in the Pecos Canyonlands.
-Day two should bring us to Oso Canyon petroglyph site, a stop at Everette Springs, and a hike to its nearby pictograph site that features what appear to be conquistadors and horses!
+Day two should bring us to a stop at Everette Springs, and a hike to its nearby pictograph site that features what appear to be conquistadors and horses!
 We will hope to camp around Boyd Canyon pictograph site at the beginning of the Pecos Flutes.

-*Bear in mind that hiking up side canyons can be difficult and appropriate clothing and footwear is highly recommended.*
+*Bear in mind that hiking up side canyons can be difficult and appropriate clothing and footwear is needed.*

 Day three brings us into the heart of the infamous Flutes of the Pecos, a four mile long, river-wide section of limestone bedrock carved with numerous fluted channels.
 Finding the deepest channel is difficult here and going might be slow; you will likely be in and out of your boat many times on this day.

-This will be a well deserved short day after making through the Flutes.
+Another great morning waking up in the wild Pecos Canyonlands!
 We will plan to paddle a few miles to Chinaberry springs and then on to camp at Still Canyon, where the group can hike up to the Electric Shaman petroglyph and JJ’s Cave.
 If time allows we will make our way down to Lewis Canyon Camp.
 If you have had enough of history, feel free to grab a book, a cold beverage, or your fishing rod and take it easy!

-Our last day on the river we will have an early start in order to knock out the last remaining miles and get to our take out early.
-After loading up and having out last riverside lunch we will drive the 60 miles back to Del Rio, at which point our scheduled service will end.
+Our last day on the river we will have an early start in order to knock out the last remaining miles and get to our take out.
+After loading up and having out last riverside lunch we will drive back to Comstock and your vehicles.

 Lodging and Airport Shuttle:

-There are luckily a few options for commercial flights into Del Rio International Airport, where we can pick you up and will then provide all transport needed for our itinerary.
+American Airlines offers a few flights from Dallas to Del Rio International Airport.
+If you choose to fly, we can arrange for pick up and drop off.
 American Airlines offers two flights a day in and out of Del Rio from Dallas/Fort Worth International Airport.